-When you’re up and out of the house before sunrise, and you’ve just been splashed by a car driving through a puddle (deliberately) for the umpteenth time on your way to the office, it can be hard to remind yourself to stay positive during the cold winter months.
+When you’re up and out of the house before sunrise, and you’ve just been splashed by a car driving through a puddle (deliberately) for the umpteenth time on your way to the office, it can be hard to remind yourself to stay positive and keep up the team morale during the cold winter months.

 Whether you have a real case of SAD (seasonal affective disorder), or just struggle to get yourself motivated for the day ahead when it’s grey and dark outside, we have some top tips on how to boost team morale in the office during the winter months.

 Don’t be afraid to go all out for special occasions and events across autumn and winter – Halloween, Bonfire Night and Christmas all require their own decorations, so get decorating!
 Not only does it get people in the party spirit but changes the look and feel of the office, providing a positive change of scenery that can benefit a person’s state of mind and boast the team morale.

 Stock up on teas and coffee for everyone and remember to offer to make a round of hot drinks on the regular.
 ‘Who wants a cuppa?’ is an easy way to put smiles on faces.
 No one wants to be the co-worker who slacks on beverage duty, it’s just not cool.